LSSTDESC/CLMM/CONTRIBUTING.md

 3. From the `main` CLMM directory (the one that contains `setup.py`) run `./publish_docs` (note, this is different from `./update_docs` that you did in your development branch) and it does all of the work for you (including automatically pushing changes to Github)!

 ## Creating installation via pip and conda <a name="creating_pip_conda"></a>
-After new changes to the main code have been made, you will want to update the existing clmm package at the Pypi repository to create an installation via `pip`.
-To do so, the following steps must be followed:
+`PyPI` and `conda-forge` publishing can be done automatically by creating a new release on the repository.
+However, sometimes it might be necessary to manually perform this process.
+In, this case, follow these instructions:

-1. First, install the `hatch` package with pip with the following command:
+1. Build the needed files for publication with the command:
     ```bash
-    pip install hatch
-    ```
-You can check [Publish your Python package with Hatch](https://www.pyopensci.org/python-package-guide/tutorials/publish-pypi.html) for more information.

-2. In the `CLMM` repository, create the virtual environment with the command:
-    ```bash
-    cd CLMM
-    hatch env create
-    ```
-3. If new packages are required as dependencies, add the packages to the `pyproject.toml` file in the repository in the dependencies section.
-The installation files will be generated from this file, so if any changes are required, look carefully inside the `pyproject.toml` file for the sections related to the changes.
-4. Next, build the needed files for publication with the command:
-    ```bash
     hatch build
     ```

 This will create a `clmm-1.14.4.tar.gz` and `clmm-1.14.4-py3-none-any.whl` files in the `dist` folder inside the repository.
 Note that the name of the files will change for the given version to be publicated.

-5. To publish the package to pip, we will use `twine`, which should be installed with the following:
+2. To publish the package to pip, we will use `twine`, which should be installed with the following:
     ```bash
     pip install twine
     ```

-6. To make sure that the package is working properly, we can first publish `clmm` to `PypiTest` running the command:
+3. To make sure that the package is working properly, we can first publish `clmm` to `PyPITest` running the command:
     ```bash
     twine upload --repository testpypi dist/* --verbose
     ```